-If you would like to speak to a confidential resource regarding instances of sexual violence you have experienced or on behalf of a friend or love trained advocates are available.
-These are individuals who are not legally mandated to report instances of sexual misconduct, harassment, or violence.
+If you would like to speak to a confidential resource regarding instances of sexual violence you have experienced, or on behalf of a friend or loved one, trained advocates are available.
+These are individuals who are not legally mandated to report instances of sexual misconduct, harassment or violence.
 They can assist you in outlining all your options and rights, answer your questions, provide resources, and support you through the reporting process (should you choose to file a report).
 Additionally, individuals may report anonymously or use their name.

 The Metropolitan State University Domestic and Sexual Violence Crisis Line: 651-793-1500